oli4vr/evlt/README.md

 ## Syntax

 <pre>
 evlt             Entropy Vault
                  by Olivier Van Rompuy

  Syntax          evlt put /vaultname/key1/key2/key3 [-v] [-n NR_SEGMENTS]
                  evlt get /vaultname/key1/key2/key3 [-v] [-n NR_SEGMENTS]
+                 evlt del /vaultname/key1/key2/key3 [-v] [-n NR_SEGMENTS]

- put/get       Store/Recall data.
+ put/get         Store/Recall a data blob.
 Uses stdin/stdout by default
+ del             Delete a data blob

  -v              Verbose mode
- -n NR         Use NR number of parallel vault file segments
+ -n NR           Use NR number of parallel vault file segments.
+Default=8 -p              Password content -> Put: enter value using a password prompt
-               Default = 8
- -i            Invisible copy/pasteable output between >>> and <<<
+                                  -> Get: Invisible copy/paste output
-               Good for passwords and keys.
+ -i              Invisible copy/paste output.
+Good for keys.
  -c              Run content as a script or command
- -d path       Use an alternate dir path for the vault files -f file       Use file for input or output instead of stdin or stdout -p [passkey]  Use an aditional passkey.
-Can be optionally provided on the cli.
+ -d path         Use an alternate dir path for the vault files -f file         Use file for input or output instead of stdin or stdout -m [masterkey]  Use a custom master key.
                  If not provided you need to enter it manually via a password prompt.
+ -m prompt       Prompt for the default masterkey and store/change the value.
 </pre>

 ### How it works